resilient-project/resilient-project.github.io/index.md

 expertise on the most suitable applications of restricted biomass potentials, and the role of CCUTS infrastructure across different sectors.

+- [RISE Research Institutes of Sweden](https://www.ri.se/) works closely with industry and policymakers to accelerate the shift towards sustainable energy systems.
+Their projects span from developing and demonstrating novel renewable technologies to assessing system-level impacts, bridging the gap between research findings and commercial or public-sector adoption.
+RISE team brings extensive expertise in energy systems modelling and advanced analyses on cost-effective biomass usage, renewable fuels, and carbon dioxide capture, usage, transport and sequestration.

 - [Lappeenranta-Lahti University of Technology (LUT)](https://www.lut.fi/en) is one of the leaders in the research of net-zero energy systems with an energy system model LUT-ESTM applied to energy transition studies for dozens of countries across the globe.
 LUT will bring a global perspective to model the worldwide trading of hydrogen and derivative chemicals and